Content table

 Ovulation is when an ovary releases a mature egg into the fallopian tube.
 If you’ve timed things right and had sex within your fertile window, sperm may be there to greet the egg.

-If fertilization happens, the egg makes its way to your uterus, preparing for implantation.
+If fertilization happens, the egg reaches your uterus, preparing for implantation.

-During implantation, the fertilized egg burrows into your uterine wall, getting ready for the long journey ahead.
+During implantation, the fertilized egg burrows into your uterine wall, preparing for the long journey ahead.

-Once an egg implants, your body begins producing human chorionic gonadotropin (hCG) hormone.
+Once an egg implants, your body produces the human chorionic gonadotropin (hCG) hormone.

-Since implantation windows vary, it can be tricky to know the right time to test.
+Since implantation windows vary, knowing the right time to test can be tricky.

-How Many Days Post Ovulation Can You Test?
+How Many Days Past Ovulation Can You Test?

 Most pregnancy tests recommend waiting until the first day of your missed period to test.